 H.B.
 No. 3538 establishes the Managed Care Consumer Choice Program in Texas, amending Chapter 533 of the Government Code by adding Sections 533.0021 and 533.0022.
-The bill allows the Health and Human Services Commission to issue requests for applications to contract with managed care organizations to provide health care services to recipients.
+The bill allows the Health and Human Services Commission to issue requests for applications to contract with managed care organizations to provide healthcare services to recipients.
 It sets forth requirements for these organizations, including certification of financial solvency and compliance with performance measures.
 The bill also mandates that contracts include specific provisions and that services cannot commence until a readiness review is completed.
-The programs affected include STAR, CHIP, STAR Kids, and STAR + PLUS, while excluding the STAR Health program.
+Additionally, it outlines the programs affected by this legislation, which include STAR, CHIP, STAR Kids, and STAR + PLUS, while excluding the STAR Health program.

 Statutes affected: